-What we do Conservation Our reserves East Worgret Access: Worgret Hill A352 Grid ref: SY 89497 86979 Ownership: ARC Designation: SSSI, SAC, SPA Restrictions: Open Access Land, please keep dogs on a lead.
-The Reserve East Worgret is 5 hectares of dry heath with a mainly south facing aspect.
+What we do Conservation Our reserves East Worgret Size: 5 Ha Ownership: ARC Designation: SSSI, SAC, SPA Restrictions: Open Access Land, please keep dogs on a lead.
+Access: Worgret Hill A352 Grid ref: SY 89497 86979 A small fragment of heath located on the outskirts of Wareham.
+An excellent place to see sand lizards.
+The Reserve East Worgret is a dry heath with a mainly south facing aspect.
 The topography of the reserve is diverse with two major gullies running north to south through the site.
-With the high and dry nature of the reserve and diversity of its structure and its exposed sandy soils, this reserve holds all six species of reptile but is especially good for sand lizards.
-Species you might spot: Reptiles.
-Sand Lizard (Lacerta agilis) Common Lizard (Zootoca vivipara) Slow-worm (Anguis fragilis) Grass Snake (Natrix natrix) Click here for more details Smooth Snake (Coronella austriaca) Adder (Vipera berus) Birds.
-Nightjar (Caprimulgus europaeus) Stonechat (Saxicola torquata) Hobby (Falco subbutteo) Butterflies.
-Silver Studded Blue (Plebejus argus) Small Heath (Coenonympha pamphilus) Grayling (Hipparchia semele) This is by no means a comprehensive list of species on the reserve.
+What to see: With the high and dry nature of the reserve and diversity of its structure and its exposed sandy soils, this reserve is home to all six species of reptile but is especially good for sand lizards (Lacerta agilis) along with the Common Lizard (Zootoca vivipara);Slow-worm (Anguis fragilis); Grass Snake (Natrix natrix); Smooth Snake (Coronella austriaca) and the Adder (Vipera berus).
+Nightjar, Stonechat and Hobby birds can also be spotted along with Silver Studded Blue, Small Heath and Grayling butterflies.